canvas-ai/canvas-electron/README.md

 <br />

 ## Social
-I'm trying to motivate myself to do daily code updates by doing not-yet-but-soon-to-be live coding sessions on youtube.
-Don't watch any of the existing videos _yet_, those are mostly OBS audio tests and a showcase of sleep deprivation, but you can subscribe for updates nevertheless.
+I'm trying to motivate myself to do daily code updates by doing not-yet-but-soon-to-be live coding sessions on youtube (usually ~5AM - 6AM CEST).
+Don't watch any of the existing videos _yet_, mostly OBS audio tests and a showcase of sleep deprivation, but you can subscribe for updates nevertheless.

-YT Channel + (Royalty-free) Music playlist
+YT Channel + (Royalty-free) Music playlist I'm putting together
 - https://www.youtube.com/@idnc.streams
 - https://soundcloud.com/idnc-sk/sets/idnc-streams-5am-coding